awesomephant/blog/posts/continuous-typography.md

 I'm especially interested in what a visual design tool would look like if it was built on the model of continuous typography.
 Tim Brown makes this point in Flexible Typesetting (2018), writing:[^9]

 > Your design tool is working against you.
 It is stuck in the traditional mindset of absolute measurements.
-This is precisely one reason why people very good at web design argue that designers should learn to write code.
+This is precisely one reason why people who are very good at web design argue that designers should learn to write code.
 No mainstream design tools […] are completely appropriate for the practice of typesetting today.

 To my knowledge this situation hasn't changed much since - so there's plenty of room for exploration.
 With better tools, continuous typography might become more than a way to _make the type look good on a phone_: a new method for visual expression in its own right.